Daily Show Prep: Wednesday, January 15

 Hour 2

-Gov. Holcomb of State
+Gov. Holcomb State of the State

-Interview: Common Council Member Jake Teshka announces he’s running for state representative and joins to discuss why
+Interview: Common Council Member Jake Teshka announces he’s running for state representative and joins us to discuss why

 Virginia governor declares state of emergency to temporarily ban weapons on Capitol grounds